shadowwzw/lite-node-cache/README.md

-# universal-lite-node-cache
+# lite-node-cache
 Universal module for caching databases query, http requests and more.
 Fast start.
 It is easy to understand.

-npm install universal-lite-node-cache
+npm install lite-node-cache

   "dependencies" :
   {